Even though you’re technically an adult now, you can stay on your parent or guardian’s car insurance policy.

 Best Car Insurance Companies for 18-Year-Olds

-A number of insurers have discounts or other programs that make it a little cheaper for 18-year-olds to get policies.
-Comparing auto insurance quotes is the only way to know for sure which policy is the best price for you, but here are a few insurers with particularly good options for affordable car insurance for 18-year-old drivers.
+As mentioned above, a number of insurers offer discounts or other programs that make it a little cheaper for 18-year-olds to get policies.
+Comparing auto insurance quotes is the only way to know for sure which policy is the best price for you, but here are a few insurers with particularly good options for cheap car insurance for 18-year-old drivers.

 - GEICO has a number of discounts that may apply to young adult drivers, especially those who are still students.
 Good student discounts, good driver discounts, membership discounts for fraternity, sorority, and Honor Society members, and the like can make car insurance a lot more affordable.